-Category Assessment Name Publisher NRS Approval Purpose Subtests DC PCSB Minimum Required Subtests Publisher's Pre- and Post-testing Timeframes Additional DC PCSB Requirements ESL Basic English Skills Test (BEST): -BEST Literacy -BEST Plus 2.0 Center for Applied Linguistics Approved through February 2, 2019.40 -BEST Literacy can be used as a placement, diagnostic, progress, and proficiency assessment.
-The test can also be used for program evaluation and accountability. -BEST Plus 2.0 can be used to assess the oral language proficiency of adult English language learners.
+Category Assessment Name Publisher NRS Approval Purpose Subtests DC PCSB Minimum Required Subtests Publisher's Pre- and Post-testing Timeframes Additional DC PCSB Requirements ESL CASAS: -Life and Work Listening - Life and Work Reading CASAS Approved through February 2, 2021.
+CASAS can be used to assess adult students' proficiency level and to measure learning progress.
+The assessment may be used to place students in the appropriate program/instructional level.
+The test can also be used for program evaluation and accountability.
 No separately administered subtests.
-Schools must administer the BEST Literacy and BEST Plus 2.0 Minimum 60 hours of instruction; 80-100 hours of instruction recommended.
-Post-tests must be at the same difficulty level or higher than the administered pre-test, unless publisher guidance states otherwise.
-ESL Tests of Adult Basic Education Complete Language Assessment System - English (TABE CLAS-E) Data Recognition Corporation/CTB Approved through February 2, 2019.
-41 TABE CLAS-E can be used to evaluate students who are English language learners.
+Schools must administer reading test.
+Minimum 40 hours of instruction; 70- 100 hours of instruction recommended. -Post-tests must be at the same difficulty level or higher than the administered pre- test, unless publisher guidance states otherwise.
+ESL Tests of Adult Basic Education Complete Language Assessment System - English (TABE CLAS-E) Data Recognition Corporation/CTB Approved through February 2, 20192021.44 TABE CLAS-E can be used to evaluate students who are English language learners.
 The test can be used to place students in appropriate courses and to monitor students' progress in developing reading, listening, writing, and speaking skills.
-The test can also be used for program evaluation and accountability. -Reading -Listening -Writing -Speaking Schools must administer the Reading, Listening, and Writing tests. -For students testing into ESL levels 1-6 when testing with an alternate form (e.g., form 9 to form 10): minimum 40 hours of instruction; 50-60 hours of instruction recommended. - If the pre- and post-tests are at the same difficulty level and use the same form: 60-80 hours of instruction recommended. -Post-tests must be at the same difficulty level or higher than the administered pre-test, unless publisher guidance states otherwise. -Beginning school year 2018-19, schools must administer the Battery assessment (DC PCSB will no longer accept Survey scores).
+The test can also be used for program evaluation and accountability. -Reading -Listening -Writing -Speaking Schools must administer the Reading, Listening, and Writing tests. -For students testing into ESL levels 1-6 when testing with an alternate form (e.g., form 9 to form 10): minimum 40 hours of instruction; 50-60 hours of instruction recommended. - If the pre- and post-tests are at the same difficulty level and use the -Post-tests must be at the same difficulty level or higher than the administered pretest, unless publisher guidance states otherwise. -Beginning school year 2018-19, schools must administer the Battery assessment (DC PCSB will no longer accept Survey scores).